bombchus/z64-music-wiki/docs/vanilla-samples.md

 # Vanilla Sample Addresses

-Below is a list of every sample address in the vanilla ROM of Ocarina of Time and Majora's Mask
+Below is a list containing all of the samples in the Ocarina of Time and Majora's Mask ROMs in decimal and hexadecimal.
+Instrument samples are organized using GM[^1] instrument program number specification going from the lowest instrument sample to highest instrument sample for each instrument.
+Some instruments however do not fit into GM, so they are placed in the table where they would most likely fit instead.

 === "Ocarina of Time Samples"